anonlang/anonlang/raw-though-process/raw-notes.md

   - Perhaps, put this quine function in a 'reflect' class like the 'system' class?
 - Use 0xx prefix for base-64?
   - Look up how it is typically done.
 Maybe 10 numbers, 52 letters, dash, and plus/undrescore
+  - A common pattern for base 16 is to prefix it with '0x'.
+What about having '16x' prefix or suffix of 'b16'?
+By including the number, we can easily have a pattern for many different bases.
+    - Hmm, one potential issue would be when bases use different characters.
+There are a few different types of base 64.
+Maybe either Anonlang should define support for just one by default (allowing users to change to other in-code) or not support it at all.
+Maybe only upto 62 by default (10 numbers, 52 letters)?
+Nah, 64 is really common and is a nice power of two.
+    - It would be nice to have a sugary way to convert between the bases.
 - The encoding for the file should be near the front of the file.
 Should all the file attributes also be encoded into the file instead of as meta-data?
 We could say that the config section is always utf-8 and it has implicit fields like data and type and stuff.
 Though, config sections could get big.. is that okay?
 For the Anonlang paradigm that size and speed doesn't matter, we should add it for the convenience.
   - We would need a new tool for compressing and decompressing so that the beginning isn't messed with too much.
 We could/should leave everything as one file still though?
 And, if applicable, have the thumbnail included in the implicit config attribute also?
   - This would mean that every file is non-zero size.
 And, that's okay because it's always been non-zero size with meta-data in the different file systems?